 #4 – Area Chart

-Choose “Area Chart” from visualizations to create area chart and drag the required data in the Value field as shown below.
+Choose “Area Chart” from visualizations to create an area chart and drag the required data in the Value field as shown below.

-Below chart shows the area between sales value, cost value, and the number of units sold for each category.
+The below chart shows the area between sales value, cost value, and the number of units sold for each category.

 #5 – Line Chart

-Below image shows the difference between the Area chart and Line Chart.
+The below image shows the difference between the Area chart and Line Chart.